adamdivak/adamdivak/README.md

 ### Hi, I'm Adam,

-I develop software in C++ and Python, reseach planning and prediction solutions for self-driving vehicles, and lead engineering teams.
-Most recently I have worked on significantly improving the highway autopilot system of AImotive.
+I study AI, develop software in C++ and Python, and lead engineering teams.
+Most recently I have worked on the prediction module of the highway autopilot system of BMW.
+Prior to that I led autonomous driving development at AImotive (owned by Stellantis group now), ran a small startup, and created a conference administration system.

-I am currently open to new opportunities, check out my [CV](https://drive.google.com/file/d/1tvIknpUDykpwrTblMxDeawGgSM3IJsZP/view?usp=sharing) or [LinkedIn](https://www.linkedin.com/in/adamdivak/) if my experience sounds relevant.
+Currently I focus on studying AI full time at the University of Amsterdam.
+Check out my [CV](https://drive.google.com/file/d/1tvIknpUDykpwrTblMxDeawGgSM3IJsZP/view?usp=sharing) or [LinkedIn](https://www.linkedin.com/in/adamdivak/) for more information.

 ### Public projects

-I am currently enrolled in the [Udacity Self-Driving Car Engineer Nanodegree](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd0013).
-Projects in the course cover all major parts of a self-driving software:
+I did the [Udacity Self-Driving Car Engineer Nanodegree](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd0013).
+Projects in the course cover all major parts of a self-driving software, some of which are here:

 - **Detection**
   - [udacity_sd_lidar_fusion](https://github.com/yosuah/udacity_sd_lidar_fusion) - Lidar 3D object detection using FPN ResNet, Darknet and Tensorflow in the Waymo Open Data Set